BettyAtt/pands-project2021/README.md

     f.write("Pivot Table Showing Each Species Max Measurements: \n\n" + str(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.max)) + "\n\n") f.write("Pivot Table Showing Each Species Min Measurements: \n\n" + str(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.min)) + "\n\n")`

 Breakdown of the code:
 The groupby() Method:
 `'str(irisData.groupby('Species').max())` and `.min()``, `.median()` The groupby() function with dataframes allows grouping by an obect, in this case the variable 'Species' and the ``.agg`` function is used to return a single aggregated value for each group (such as max, min, median) [11].
 returns:
-    `                 sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
+                     sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
     Iris-setosa                     5.8                4.4                 1.9                0.6
     Iris-versicolor                 7.0                3.4                 5.1                1.8
     Iris-virginica                  7.9                3.8                 6.9                2.5

     Minimum values for each attribute by Species:

                      sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
     Iris-setosa                     4.3                2.3                 1.0                0.1
     Iris-versicolor                 4.9                2.0                 3.0                1.0
     Iris-virginica                  4.9                2.2                 4.5                1.4

     Median values for each attribute by Species:

                      sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
     Iris-setosa                     5.0                3.4                1.50                0.2
     Iris-versicolor                 5.9                2.8                4.35                1.3
     Iris-virginica                  6.5                3.0                5.55                2.0`

 The pivot table method:

 The pandas .pivot_table method allows for data digging by creating multiindex objects and allowing selective summaries of the table [11].
 Here I chose 'Series' as the index and investigated this for the values of sepal lenth, sepal width, petal length, and petal width.

 `(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.mean))`
-results: `
+results:
+Pivot Table Showing Each Species Mean Measurements:
                         petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
         Iris-setosa                   1.464              0.244               5.006              3.418
         Iris-versicolor               4.260              1.326               5.936              2.770
         Iris-virginica                5.552              2.026               6.588              2.974

 Pivot Table Showing Each Species Median Measurements:

                     petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
     Iris-setosa                    1.50                0.2                 5.0                3.4
     Iris-versicolor                4.35                1.3                 5.9                2.8
     Iris-virginica                 5.55                2.0                 6.5                3.0

 Pivot Table Showing Each Species Max Measurements:

                     petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
     Iris-setosa                     1.9                0.6                 5.8                4.4
     Iris-versicolor                 5.1                1.8                 7.0                3.4
     Iris-virginica                  6.9                2.5                 7.9                3.8

 Pivot Table Showing Each Species Min Measurements:

                     petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
     Iris-setosa                     1.0                0.1                 4.3                2.3
     Iris-versicolor                 3.0                1.0                 4.9                2.0
     Iris-virginica                  4.5                1.4                 4.9                2.2
-`